 This is one of the most ambitious games I've ever played.
 It's trying to do a lot of things.
 Every region has GDP and a lot of the geopolitics are simulated.
 Also, a lot, if not most of the solar system is simulated.
 This is hard sci-fi with a lot of space physics simulated from my understanding.
 You could argue that this is several games baked into one.
 First of all you have the game on earth, where factions are struggling to gain control over nations, once you get into space, you have to manage space stations and fight space battles against aliens and possibly other factions.

-Gameplay
+Gameplay Overview

 The game also has organizations which you can use depending on what nations and agents you control.
 A lot of these are real world organizations such as intelligence agencies, military organizations, companies and criminal organizations (SAS and MI5 if you control the UK for example).
 Organizations will give you all sorts of bonuses and sometimes drawbacks in different areas.

-The aliens are not your main threat though, especially not early on.
+You'll get your first alien contact right at the start of the game, but for the most part the aliens don't have a huge effect on the game early on.
+The aliens are not your only threat however, especially not early on.
 Humanity is far from united in this game.
 Each faction has their own goal, and nations on earth can and will fight each other.
 This can include an all out nuclear war, which I haven't seen in my own game yet.

 Conclusion